netdata/netdata/packaging/installer/methods/kickstart.md

 - `--claim-proxy`: Specify a proxy to use when connecting to the cloud in the form of `http://[user:pass@]host:ip` for an HTTP(S) proxy.
   See [connecting through a proxy](https://github.com/netdata/netdata/blob/master/claim/README.md#connect-through-a-proxy) for details.
 - `--claim-url`: Specify a URL to use when connecting to the cloud.
 Defaults to `https://api.netdata.cloud`.
+- `--override-distro`: Override the distro detection logic and assume the system is using a specific Linux distribution and release.
+Takes a single argument consisting of the values of the `ID`, `VERSION_ID`, and `VERSION_CODENAME` fields from `/etc/os-release` for the desired distribution.

 Additionally, the following environment variables may be used to further customize how the script runs (most users